 How has your career developed?

 Throughout my short career I have worked in ‘traditional’ osteopathic clinics and larger multidisciplinary ones with access to expensive rehabilitation equipment.
 I have been drawn into teaching, which started as a cover tutor at the ESO, and have been fortunate to speak at medical and chiropractic conferences.
-My sport work has allowed me to work at the Queen Elizabeth Olympic Park, Allianz Park (home to Saracens rugby club), many polo grounds (Guards, Ham Polo Club and other private venues) as well as providing pitch side work at small time rugby and football clubs on cold Sunday mornings in the rain!
+My sport work has enabled me to be part of some fantastic medical teams and I’ve been able to help athletes competing at the highest level.
+It has also allowed me to work at the Queen Elizabeth Olympic Park, Allianz Park (home to Saracens rugby club), many polo grounds (Guards, Ham Polo Club and other private venues) as well as providing pitch side work at small time rugby and football clubs on cold Sunday mornings in the rain!

 What advice would you give to someone looking to specialise in sports osteopathy?